Transcranial Magnetic Stimulation (TMS) Service

 TMS is noninvasive and requires no anesthesia or sedation.
 The procedure typically lasts less than an hour.
 During this time, patients are awake, alert, and comfortable.

 There are no restrictions on work or other activities before the treatment.
-Because no medications are administered, there are no physical side effects or cognitive after-effects (memory difficulty or ability to concentrate).
-Therefore, patients can return immediately to regular activity.
+Because no medications are administered, there are no physical side effects or cognitive aftereffects (memory difficulty or ability to concentrate).
+Therefore, patients can return immediately to regular activities.

 An initial assessment will determine the appropriate dose of the magnetic pulse and the exact area of the brain the coil should target.
 As the treatment progresses, the clinician will conduct periodic re-evaluations of the dose level and coil placement.